brown-studios/minuet/docs/hardware-guide.md

 - Rigid coupler.
 The inner diameter of one end of the coupler must match the diameter of your motor shaft and the other end must be 8 mm to match the dowel pin.
   - [5 mm to 8 mm inner diameter, 22 mm long stainless steel coupler](https://www.amazon.com/gp/product/B07P82D36N/)
   - [8 mm to 8 mm inner diameter, 22 mm long stainless steel coupler](https://www.amazon.com/gp/product/B07P5YZKY5/)
 - Dowel pin.
-The length of the dowel pin must be at least 26 mm for the fan blade plus enough to insert into the shaft coupler.
-40 mm works well with the couplers linked above.
+The exposed length of the dowel pin must be at least 26 mm for the fan blade plus enough to insert into the shaft coupler.
+A dowel pin with 40 mm overall length works well with the couplers linked above.
   - [8 mm x 40 mm stainless steel dowel pin](https://www.amazon.com/gp/product/B07Z6GC2TR/)

 ##### Instructions